ShuhanaRiya09/repositoryone/README.md

 2. Navigate to the project directory.
 3. Clean the project and run tests with Gradle using the daemon mode: gradle clean test

+## Test Scenario
+The automation script performs the following tasks:
+- Navigates to the web form URL.
+- Fills in the form fields (Name, Phone, Date, Email, Message).
+- Uploads a file (`r.pdf` from resources directory).
+- Selects an age checkbox.
+- Submits the form and verifies the success message.

 ## Automation Report :

 ![webformtest](https://github.com/user-attachments/assets/55090df9-6b94-4542-bd9f-6825328ba16e)